mcci-catena/Catena-Sketches/catena4450m101_sensor/README.md

 $ ./git-boot.sh
 ```

+It has a number of advanced options; use `./git-boot.sh -h` to get help, or look at the source code [here](gitboot.sh).

 ## Build and Download
 Follow normal Arduino IDE procedures to build and download the sketch to the Catena 4450.